 Similarly, you can assign licenses to other users as well.

 Configuring a new Autodiscover DNS record for the Office 365 organization helps users connect their Office 365 mailboxes with Outlook and mobile clients.
 The new Autodiscover DNS record should have the same namespace as the one using for Office 365 organization.
 You can create DNS records for Office 365 when you manage your DNS records.

 Note: In Exchange 2013, Exchange 2010, and Exchange 2007, the administrator should set

 Set-ClientAccessServer AutodiscoverInternalConnectionURI to Null.

 Once you are sure that all emails are routed to your Office 365 and don’t want to keep Exchange on-premises any longer, you can decommission your on-premises Exchange Server.
 In simple words, uninstall or remove your on-premises Exchange Server from the organization.

 After going through the native method for Exchange to Office 365 migration, we can find that the method is quite lengthy and hence, time-consuming.
 Also, a simple manual error at any level could derail the migration process and hinder its success.

-But, we have a solution for you, Kernel Migrator for Exchange – a smartly designed professional Exchange Migration tool that can migrate mailboxes from an Exchange Server version to Office 365 within minimum possible time.
+But, we have a solution for you, Kernel Migrator for Exchange – a smartly designed professional Exchange Migration tool that can migrate mailboxes from any Exchange Server version to Office 365 within the minimum possible time.
 It migrates mailboxes and public folders from any version of Exchange Server to another easily.
 For easy and safe migration, you can trust this software.